Q: Are you licensed?

 Q: How much security deposit do you charge the tenant?

-A: We require the equivalent of one month of rent for a security deposit.
-In certain circumstances where the tenants do not meet the single security deposit criteria, we have the right to charge up to the equivalent of two months of rent.
-California law states that when renting an unfurnished property the maximum security deposit is two months of the rent and three months equivalency for a furnished unit.
+A: We require the equivalent of one month of rent plus $500 for a security deposit.
+In certain circumstances where the tenants do not meet our screening criteria, we have the right to charge up to the equivalent of two months of rent.
+California law states that when renting an unfurnished property, the maximum security deposit is two months of the rent and three months equivalency for a furnished unit.

 Q: How soon can you start managing my property?